ProdataSQL/Fabric/09_sp_WhoIsActive/README.md

 ## 09_sp_WhoIsActive
-Monitoring TSQL Script for Fabric DW with similar output to the world famous sp_WhoIsActive by Adam Machanic https://whoisactive.com/
+Monitoring TSQL Script for Fabric DW with similar output to the world famous toolset by Adam Machanic https://whoisactive.com/

 So far it just shows exec requests, sessions and SQL Statements.
 When coming from SqlDbEngine this adds some familiarity to monitoring.